 Matt moved to Nashville in the summer of 1999.
 Working as a freelance drummer based in Nashville has taken him to all 50 states in the U.S. and most of Canada, as well as overseas to Europe, Asia, The Middle East and The Caribbean.

-As well as the Grand Ole Opry in Nashville, Matt has performed in great local venues like the Ryman Auditorium, Legends Corner and the Stage on Lower Broadway.
-He's also worked in killer smaller clubs like The Family Wash, The 5 Spot, The Sutler and The Basement.
+As well as the Grand Ole Opry in Nashville, Matt has performed in great local venues like the Ryman Auditorium, Mercy Lounge, The Family Wash, The 5 Spot, The Sutler, The Basement, The Wildhorse Saloon, and many clubs on lower Broadway.

-Matt has toured both regionally and nationally, with the Adam and Shannon Wright, Mark Selby, Eddy Raven, Billy Dean, Stephen Simmons, Michelle Wright - (throughout Canada) and Warner Brothers artist Jason Jones.
+Matt has toured both regionally and nationally, with the Adam and Shannon Wright, Mark Selby, Eddy Raven, Billy Dean, Stephen Simmons, The Matte Gray Band, Michelle Wright - (throughout Canada) and Julie Roberts.

 Matt has also worked with some great folks like SheDaisy, Jo Dee Messina, Carolina Rain and Danielle Peck.